Get the Best WordPress Backup

 If you migrated your site manually, you’d have to upload your local site’s files to your new site with a File Transfer Protocol (FTP) client.
 Also, it would be necessary to use phpMyAdmin to import your old database.

 However, Duplicator Pro simplifies this process.
 After you set up your live website, open your WordPress dashboard and install Duplicator.
-Then, find the Import page:
+Then, find the Import Backups page.

 Drag and drop your saved archive file into the import box.
-You’ll see some details about the package once it’s finished uploading:
+You’ll see some details about the backup once it’s finished uploading.

 Now, the Duplicator migration wizard will walk you through the installation.
 At the top, the Install Type should be a Full install single site.
 You should also choose the Advanced installer mode.